 On the one hand, the government has suddenly been forced to discover the importance of an efficient taxation system to businesses and government pockets.
 Thus, it decided to cut tax loopholes and curb tax evasion to boost revenue by designing incentives to influence private sector business decisions.

 But on the other hand, it seems the government is both overestimating its reach and also not considering the full effects of its shift in policy.
-The reason for the newfound focus on taxes is the lean supply of petrodollars due to the ongoing slump in oil prices.

 Oil revenues will be low even with Iran’s planned one million barrel per day increase in output due to the lifting of bans on Iranian crude exports.
 In the absence of a proper government debt market, taxes are the only option.